A Primal-dual Learning Algorithm for Personalized Dynamic Pricing with an Inventory Constraint: Introduction

 \section{Introduction}

-Dynamic pricing has been a popular practice in many industries such as travel, entertainment, and retail.
-When the capacity cannot be adjusted within the sales horizon, dynamic pricing can increase revenues significantly by adjusting prices in response to the change in the marginal value of capacity.
+Dynamic pricing is practiced in many industries including travel, entertainment, and retail.
+When the capacity cannot be adjusted within the sales horizon, dynamic pricing can increase revenues significantly by adjusting prices in response to the changes in the marginal value of capacity that are driven by the demand and pricing process.
 The presence of online channels has enabled sellers to use \emph{personalized dynamic pricing} to different consumer types resulting in potentially higher firm profits.
 The types may correspond to the features of a consumer, such as age, gender and address, which can be observed or inferred through membership programs and browser cookies.
 Along with opportunities come challenges.
 The aggregate demand forecasts from historical data, which usually reflects the price sensitivity of the entire market, is of little use.
 Instead, the firm has to form accurate demand estimates for each type of consumers.

 In this paper, we consider a firm selling a product over a finite sales horizon.
 The inventory is given at the beginning of the horizon and not allowed to be replenished.
-There are $M$ types of consumers arriving sequentially to purchase the product.
+The inability to order additional inventory is a hard constraint in the travel industry as it is nearly possible to add capacity to a plane or to a hotel in the short run.
+In fashion retailing, this is also a hard constraint as production and distribution lead-times may be larger than the sales horizon.
+We assume there are $M$ different consumer types.
 The types may be determined in advance by clustering algorithms, which can be applied to each consumer to label its type.
 We refer the reader to Chapter 8 in \citet{gallego2019revenue} for ideas on how to cluster consumer types into a reasonable number of types.
 Although the type of each consumer is observed by the firm, the demand functions associated with each type are not known initially.
 Therefore, the firm has to experiment different prices for each type of consumers to learn the demand functions and find the optimal prices.
 Therefore, it features the exploration/exploitation (learning/earning) trade-off.

 We propose a learning algorithm for the personalized dynamic pricing problem described above.
 Compared to the literature, our algorithm explicitly learns the dual solution, in addition to the optimal prices in the primal space.
 This allows the algorithm to achieve the near-optimal regret, a measure commonly used to assess learning algorithms.